The five-step guide to condition-based maintenance

 In addition to the choice of assets and tools, the underlying business model is an important factor to consider.
 There are usually two distinct options: either a one-off fee, or a subscription model.

-The most significant downside of the one-off purchase model is that the customer will probably not receive future product upgrades (unless they pay for it).
-In an industry like condition monitoring, where technology is constantly improving, restricted access to future product improvements can severely hamper your ability to establish a competitive edge.
-Conversely, a subscription model will usually afford product updates for no added cost, helping your operation to stay competitive.
+The most significant downside of the one-off purchase model is that the customer will probably not receive future product upgrades (unless they pay for them).
+In rapidly growing field like condition monitoring, where technology is constantly improving, restricted access to future product improvements can severely hamper your ability to establish a competitive edge.
+Conversely, a subscription model will usually afford product updates at no added cost, helping your operation to stay competitive.

 4. Create support within the organization

-Implementing Condition Based Maintenance may require some change in the way the maintenance team operates.
-That’s why it is important to generate support for the change from all parties involved.
-Innovation Leaders need to explain how the technology will directly benefit the KPI’s of each specific party.
+Implementing condition-based maintenance may require some changes in the way your maintenance team operates.
+That’s why it’s important to generate support for your CBM program from all those involved.
+Innovation leaders need to explain how the technology will directly benefit each stakeholder’s KPIs.

-For example, if talking to a Maintenance Manager, the Innovation Leader should emphasize the fact that CBM will help the maintenance team to schedule maintenance more effectively.
-If talking to the Production Manager, the Innovation Leader should emphasize the fact that CBM will reduce the number of downtime events, and therefore boost productivity and OEE (Overall Equipment Effectiveness).
+For example, when talking with a maintenance manager, the innovation leader should emphasize the fact that CBM will help the maintenance team to schedule maintenance more effectively.
+When talking with the production manager, the innovation leader should emphasize the fact that CBM will reduce the number of downtime events, and therefore boost productivity and OEE (overall equipment effectiveness).

 5. Get started

-CBM provides several benefits including: The reduction of unplanned downtime, less frequent motor inspection required by engineers and the optimization of inventory planning through accurate insights into which new parts are needed and when.
+CBM provides several benefits, including the reduction of unplanned downtime, fewer routine equipment inspections and the optimization of inventory planning through accurate insights into which new parts are needed and when.

-Not investing in CBM on time could leave your organization at a disadvantage.
-A reported 20-40% of maintenance engineers will retire in the next 5 years, and the supply of new engineers into the job market cannot keep up.
-So any tools that can help your existing maintenance professionals to work more efficiently will stand you in good stead for the future.
+Don’t wait too long; not investing in CBM on time could leave your organization at a disadvantage.
+A reported 20-40% of maintenance engineers will retire in the next five years, and the supply of new talent can’t keep up with demand.
+So any tools that can help your maintenance professionals put their expertise to more efficient use will stand you in good stead for the future.